jxf0623/DeeptDCS/README.md

 - Change [```dataloader.py```](./dataloader.py) to load data according to the costume dataset structure.

 ## Citation
-Use this bibtex to cite our paper:
+Please use this bibtex to cite our paper:
 ```

 ```